 - Add the flour mix to the butter and sugar and mix on low until almost fully combined.

 - Add the chocolate and mix until it forms a clumping dough.

-- Pull the dough together into a ball and roll out on a lightly floured surface to about 12mm (1/2 inch) thick.
+- Pull the dough together into a ball and roll out on a lightly floured surface to about 12mm (½ inch) thick then use a cookie cutter to cut small circles (about 4cm).
 Re-roll any scraps and cut out more cookies.

 - Transfer the cookies to the baking tray and sprinkle with granulated sugar.

 - Optional but recommended: Chill for 15 minutes before baking if you like (notes).

 - Bake for 12-14 minutes until just barely starting to turn golden on the edges.